Update: March 2021

 (*Dietary folate equivalents: 1 µg food folate = 0.6 µg of folic acid from fortified food or as a supplement consumed with food = 0.5 µg of a supplement taken on an empty stomach.)

-Linus Pauling Institute, one of the leading academic nutrition research institutes in the world, also indicated that bioavailability of food folate is limited and varies from one food matrix to another; further supporting folic acid is more bioavailable than food folate.2 We encourage consumers to consume foods such as beans, lentils, and dark green leafy vegetables, such as spinach that are good sources of folate;3 but for supplementation and fortification, folic acid is the primary choice.4
+Linus Pauling Institute, one of the leading academic nutrition research institutes in the world, also states that bioavailability of food folate is limited and varies from one food matrix to another; further supporting folic acid is more bioavailable than food folate.2 We encourage consumers to consume foods such as beans, lentils, and dark green leafy vegetables, such as spinach that are good sources of folate;3 but for supplementation and fortification, folic acid is the primary choice.4

 No dietary supplements that we are aware of use folate actually derived from food; some use synthetic methyl folate,2 i.e., L-5-Methyl-tetrahydrofolic acid, in the form of a calcium salt.